WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 On this website, you take a short quiz and based on your answers to locate the best mortgage, suitable to the users’ needs.
 It also helps compare home insurance schemes, a crucial aspect of ensuring the utility of the customer’s investment.
 In a few clicks, you get to know your ideal mortgage payment amounts, whether you qualify for the mortgage, and whether a fixed or variable mortgage model would suit your needs.

-LowestRates requires you to go through a few qualifying questions.
-For instance, you need to specify whether your inclination is towards a new home, refinancing, or renewal.
-It takes a little more than a couple of minutes to run through its network of more than 75 Canadian banks and brokers to develop the best available quotes.
+It takes a little more than a couple of minutes to run through its network of more than 50 Canadian banks and brokers to see the best available quotes.
 The process is free and requires no prior commitments.
-When a consumer finalizes the best quote available, the platform asks to talk to a licensed broker or agent.
+When a consumer accepts the best quote available, the platform connects them with a licensed broker or agent.

 Nesto